Asce21/Website-References/README.md

 Initial Add: 2019-10-10
-index.html is the main page of the website about.html is another web page
-The folders (and files within) named js and css are the javascript and css files for bootstrap
+index.html is the main page of the website about.html is another web page text-elements.html holds the different ways to display text The folders (and files within) named js and css are the javascript and css files for bootstrap